Tencent Passes Alibaba As Most Valuable Chinese Company: Here's Why

 Tencent Holding (Pink: TCEHY) shares hit new 52-week highs Thursday, while Alibaba Group (NYSE: BABA) shares continued to fall after the suspended Ant Group IPO, which led to a shift in leadership for the most valuable Chinese company.

-Roundhill Investments Co-Founder Will Hershey pointed out that Tencent passed Alibaba as the most valuable Chinese company by market capitalization this week.
+Roundhill Investments Co-Founder Will Hershey pointed out that Tencent passed Alibaba as the most valuable Chinese company by market capitalization on Thursday morning.

 Rise Of Tencent: Tencent shares are up over 50% in 2020 as the company is seeing strong growth in its mobile games business.